Modesto Tree Accident Lawyer

 - Fractured Ribs

 - Traumatic Brain Injury

-Falling trees and tree limbs will often strike an unsuspecting passerby in the head.
+Falling trees and tree limbs often strike an unsuspecting passerby in the head.
 Any such significant blow to the head can result in traumatic brain injury (TBI).
 The severity of TBI falls on a spectrum.
-A sufferer of a mild TBI may recover successfully within a few months, but a severe brain injury often results in permanent disabilities and a significant decrease in quality and enjoyment of life.Compensation for Personal Injuries Caused by Modesto Trees
+A sufferer of a mild TBI may recover successfully within a few months.
+Still, a severe brain injury often results in permanent disabilities and a significant decrease in the quality and enjoyment of life.Compensation for Personal Injuries Caused by Modesto Trees

 If you or anyone you love has been injured due to a tree falling or dropping branches, contact us for a free case evaluation.
 You could be entitled to monetary damages as a result of those injuries.